thindil/steamsky/bin/doc/MODDING.md

 - Default game crafting recipes are in *recipes.dat* file which is in *data* directory.
-- To remove existing recipe from game, you can delete it from *recipes.dat* or in modification file add tag `recipe` with attribute `remove` which value will be index of recipe to remove.
+- To remove existing recipe from game, you can delete it from *recipes.dat* or in modification file add tag `recipe` with attribute `index` which value will be index of recipe to remove and attribute `action` with value `remove`.

 ### Recipe data structure
 - Each recipe starts with tag `recipe`.
 - Attribute `index` is a recipe index (it can be number or text) and must be unique.
 This value is used at this moment for set starting recipes and in Craft types of goals.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Tag `material` contains data about material used to craft recipe.
 Attribute `type` is item type of material need for recipe.
 Attribute `amount` is amount of crafting materials needed for recipe.
 If you want to add more